TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/GalleryProcessor.rst

 As the :php:`GalleryProcessor` expects the data of the files to be present in the the `processedData` array, the :php:`FilesProcessor` always has to be called first.
-Execution depends on the key in the :typoscript:`dataProcessing` array, not the order in which they are put there.
+Execution depends on the key in the :data-processor-gallery:`dataProcessing` array, not the order in which they are put there.

-The content of :typoscript:`filesProcessedDataKey` in the :php:`GalleryProcessor` has to be equal to the content of :typoscript:`as` in the :php:`FilesProcessor`:
+The content of :data-processor-gallery:`filesProcessedDataKey` in the :php:`GalleryProcessor` has to be equal to the content of :data-processor-files:`as` in the :php:`FilesProcessor`:

 ..  include:: /CodeSnippets/DataProcessing/TypoScript/GalleryProcessor.rst.txt